daltonmaag/fonttools/Doc/source/designspaceLib/readme.rst

 DesignSpaceDocument Specification
 #################################

 An object to read, write and edit interpolation systems for typefaces.
-Define sources, axes, rules and instances.
+Define sources, axes, rules, variable fonts and instances.

 -  `The Python API of the objects <#python-api>`_
 -  `The document XML structure <#document-xml-structure>`_